 PROJECT PARTNERS& funders

-The Makers & Tools project is kindly supported by a fantastic group of venues, organisations and education establishments who all work tirelessly to support and promote the creative practices of contemporary craft makers in the SW and SE regions.
-Without them this ambitious project would not be possible.
+The Makers & Tools project was kindly supported by a fantastic group of venues, organisations and education establishments who all work tirelessly to support and promote the creative practices of contemporary craft makers in the SW and SE regions.
+Without them this ambitious project would not have been possible.

 New Brewery Arts, Cirencester

 "New Brewery Arts is a bold, ambitious charitable arts organisation, championing craft and creativity for all, by supporting craft practitioners, enabling wide public engagement and being a voice in national craft debates.
 Our gallery shows five craft exhibitions a year; our wide range of craft courses and workshops are suitable for adults, teens or children; the eight resident makers' studios invite visitors in to see craft at work and to buy direct; the work sold in our Craft Shop supports more than 150 craft makers; and our onsite accommodation at The Barrel Store allows visitors from further afield to participate in craft workshops, or just to use us as a base from which to explore the Cotswolds."

 "The Old Fire Station is a public arts centre in Oxford showcasing the best of local and international performance and artwork, which takes a risk and entertains.
 We support early to mid career artists from all disciplines with advice, subsidies, networks and promotion to help them become more successful.
 The Old Fire Station isn't just an arts centre, we share our building with the charity Crisis and together we aim to help end homelessness in Oxford."

 Clayhill Arts, Somerset